Wicca: Names

 When the religion first came to public attention, its followers commonly called it "Witchcraft".
 (Note: Scholars of contemporary Paganism usually capitalise "Witchcraft" when referring to Wicca, reflecting that the names of religion are typically capitalised.
 Many Wiccan practitioners also do the same.)
 Gerald Gardner—the man regarded as the "Father of Wicca"—called it the "Craft of the Wise", "Witchcraft", and "the Witch-cult" during the 1950s.
 Gardner believed in the theory that persecuted witches had actually been followers of a surviving pagan religion, but this theory has been disproved.
 There is no evidence that he ever called it "Wicca", although he did call its community of followers "the Wica" (with one c).
 As a name for the religion, "Wicca" developed in Britain during the 1960s.
 It is not known who first used this name for the religion, although one possibility is that it was Gardner's rival Charles Cardell, who was calling it the "Craft of the Wiccens" by 1958.
 The first recorded use of the name "Wicca" was in 1962, and it had been popularised to the extent that several British practitioners founded a newsletter called The Wiccan in 1968.

 Although pronounced differently, the modern English name "Wicca" is borrowed from the Old English wicca /ang/ and wicce /ang/, respectively the masculine and feminine terms for certain kinds of magic-workers in Anglo-Saxon England.
 It is the origin of the word witch.
 By adopting this Old English term for modern usage, Wiccans were both symbolically linking themselves to the ancient, pre-Christian past and adopting a self-designation less controversial than "Witchcraft".
-The scholar of religion and Wiccan priestess Joanne Pearson noted that while "the words 'witch' and 'wicca' are therefore linked etymologically, [...] they are used to emphasize different things today".
+The scholar of religion and Wiccan priestess Joanne Pearson said that while "the words 'witch' and 'wicca' are therefore linked etymologically, [...] they are used to emphasize different things today".